arvizuaj/abm_generator/README.md

 This project contains two data sources - 1) TMDB data and 2) Letterboxd application data

 #Py File
 The program contains general data wrangling and transformation statements to prep and join the data sources.
-After the data sources were joined and enriched, an applicaiton is developed and hosted in streamlit
+After the data sources were joined and enriched, an application is developed and hosted in streamlit